hoopahmadness/bingo-tool/README.md

 - Assumes the middle space is Free Space and doesn't move it around

-- Testing mode that helps you visualize how spaces are being calculated and fine-time your config as needed.
+- Testing mode that helps you visualize how spaces are being calculated and fine-tune your config as needed.

 - Extra spaces: if you don't want every board to have the same boring old set of tiles, you can add more spaces to the RNG pool by adding them to a second, third, etc board.
 Your generated boards will all have some subset of the larger tile set.